Production3000/mvp3000esp/doc/sensor_module.md

 ## Troubleshooting

-Q: My raw sensor values are fine, but the averaged values reported by the framework are zero/strange?
+Q: The raw sensor values are fine, but the averaged values reported by the framework are zero/strange?
 A: Check offset and scaling via the web interface.
 Possibly factory reset the device.

-Q: The values defined in the code are ignored for some settings?
+Q: Some settings in the code are ignored?
-A: The value set via the web interface supersede the value set during compile time!
+A: The value set via the web interface supersede the value set during compile time.
+Possibly factory reset the device.

 ## License